Politics (BA)

 We offer courses in political theory, quantitative and formal political analysis, American politics, comparative politics, and international politics.
 Our curriculum covers a wide range of substantive topics including law, elections, ethnic conflict, justice, economic development, political accountability, war and peacekeeping, public policy, democracy, political economy, strategy, and political attitudes and beliefs.
 Our faculty specializes in the politics of the United States and countries around the globe.
 Courses are regularly offered on Latin America, Western and Eastern Europe, Africa, Russia, India, China, and Japan.

-The analytical skills gained by politics majors prepare them for a wide range of careers.
+The analytical skills gained by Politics majors prepare them for a wide range of careers.
 Our graduates accept positions with governments, non-governmental organizations (NGOs), think tanks, international finance groups, multinational corporations, law firms, and other institutions.
 Many pursue further study in fields such as political science, law, and public and international affairs at highly competitive universities.

 Honors Program